MMWR/Tutuloo W100 Radar Review: A Positive Surprise?

 After delivering the radar, I made a short unboxing video with first impressions:

-I then tried to pair it with the MMWR app for iOS.
+I then tried to pair it with the iOS MMWR app.
 This went without any problems.

 The app has an outdated design and only basic features: bike computer simulation and the ability to change light modes.
-It works most of the time but tends to freeze, so you have to close it and open it again.
+It works most of the time but tends to freeze, so I had to close it and open it again.

 Pairing with Garmin and Wahoo bike computers was also seamless.
 However, after a while, I noticed that the radar tends to disconnect and reconnect from the Garmin.